Working with Redwood knots and burls, ancient redwood, and even second-growth redwood may be daunting, but it does not have to be.

 Step 2: Sand the Redwood Table Surface

-Remove any splinters from the table’s surface and try to polish any flaws on the table’s top using sandpaper.
+Remove any splinters from the table’s surface and try to polish away any flaws on the table’s top using sandpaper, 120-grit, followed by 220-grit or even finer.

-The corners and wood features of the table do not need to be sanded down because this surface is rough and has texture.
+Sand the wood nicely to smooth out the table’s surface and bring out the natural beauty of burls.
+The corners and wood features of the table do not need to be sanded down because this surface is already rough and has texture.

 Step 3: Apply the Tung Oil to the Redwood

-To apply tung oil on the table, use a clean rag and pour a small amount of oil on it.
+Take a clean rag and pour a small amount of tung oil on it.
 Wipe the table’s surface with the oiled cloth in long, even strokes until the entire table is covered.

-Afterward, let the oil seep into the wood for about 15 to 20 minutes before wiping off the excess with a clean, dry rag.
+Afterward, let the oil seep into the wood for about 15 to 20 minutes, wiping off the excess with a clean, dry rag.

 You can apply as many coats as possible until you get the desired finish.

-Make sure that once you finish the redwood table top, apply the final coat in a circular motion.
-This will help to blend the tung oil and create an even sheen.
+Make sure that once you finish the redwood table top, apply the final coat in a circular motion to blend the tung oil and create an even sheen.

 Maintaining and Cleaning Finished Redwood Table

-When you own a piece of redwood furniture, you also agree to yearly upkeep using finishes such as tung oil.
+When you own a piece of redwood burl furniture, you must agree to yearly upkeep using finishes such as tung oil.

 If you decide to use waxes or polishes instead, always test them on a hidden spot first.

-Although Envirotex finishes are more durable, be careful not to use solvents containing alcohol or acetone, which might harm the wood grains and burls.
+Envirotex finishes are durable, but be careful not to use harsh cleaning chemicals and solvents containing alcohol or acetone, which might harm the redwood grains and burls.

 The most effective approach to preserve the appearance of your redwood furniture is to use a high-quality finish such as tung oil.

-While this isn’t as long-lasting or attractive as an epoxy or resin finish, it is easy to keep up and highlights the color and personality of the wood.
+While this isn’t as long-lasting or attractive as an epoxy or resin finish, it’s easy to keep up while highlighting the color and personality of the wood.

 Hi, I am Mark Garner a professional carpenter, woodworker, and DIY painter.
 I live in the small city of Peoria, Arizona as a semi-retired woodworker.
 I have started this blog with a simple motive to help you with my wood experience in this sector.
 If you like to know more about what I love doing and how it all got started, you can check more about me here.